Kir86russ/BCI-Comparison-Framework/README.txt

 Run on other datasets
 _____________________

 To run the algorithms on other datasets, copy your data to the folder 'bci_data'.

-Use the same format as the names already in the folder.
+Use the same format as the files in the folder.

 add a file with the name 'yourDatasetName_spec' to the folder 'bci_framework/BCI_Framework'.
 Files 'BCICIII3b_spec', 'BCICIV2a_spec' , ... as examples.